 The first milestone on our Generative AI CTO guide is understanding your requirements for this technology.
 Where do you see the use of generative AI within your existing business processes?

-This could be anything from customer service and patient intake to content marketing and data analysis.
+This could be anything from customer service and patient intake to content marketing and data analysis .
 Based on your industry and service model, GenAI can seamlessly plug into your business model and amplify it, provided you identify your domain well.

 To make this decision, consider several key questions.

-The second step in our Generative AI business guide is a simple one.
+Defining the Roles for Your Generative Models The second step in our Generative AI business guide is a simple one.
 Now that you have identified your domain, ask yourself – what role will my generative AI model fulfill?

 The easiest way to identify a function within your chosen domain that could be made more productive through GenAI is by focusing on job roles that are challenging to retain and hire for.
 These roles often involve repetitive tasks and offer limited career advancement opportunities.
 Automating these tasks can liberate employees to concentrate on more strategic aspects of their work.